 - Where to stay: Majestic View Lodge

-Plan a sidetrip to Horseshoe Bend.
+Definitely plan a sidetrip to Horseshoe Bend.
 As one of the top photographed sites in the Southwest, it’s worthy of the detour!

 Possibly the most scenic bike ride in the country!

 Staying in nearby Springdale will give you easy access to the park.
 Additionally, downtown Springdale is a great place to refuel, relax, and shop after a long day on your feet.
 Free shuttles operate from March-November.